Clive Gibbons

 Clive Gibbons is a fictional character from the Australian soap opera Neighbours, played by Geoff Paine.
 Paine was spotted by the Reg Grundy Organisation and offered the role of Clive.
 He made his first screen appearance during the episode broadcast on 21 January 1986.
 Clive's storylines included running a gorillagram agency, setting up a gardening business, saving Lucy Robinson's life and falling in love with Susan Cole.
 Paine decided not to renew his contract, as he feared being typecast and felt the role was no longer believable.
 He departed Neighbours on 27 February 1987, but made a brief return in 1989.
 Paine reprised the role 28 years later, and Clive returned on a semi-regular basis from 9 March 2017.
 He was reintroduced as the chief operating officer of Erinsborough Hospital.
 Paine felt that Clive had matured during his time away from Erinsborough, but said his "cheeky side" would still appear every so often.
-He was restored to the series' main cast in July 2020 and appeared in the final episode of Neighbours on 28 July 2022.
+He was restored to the series' main cast in July 2020 and appeared in the final episode of the original run of Neighbours on 28 July 2022.